Baharis/hikari/README.md

 ### Read and write

-After activating the virtual environment, run python in interactive shell.
+After activating the virtual environment, run python in command prompt or interactive shell.
 Since we are interested in the .hkl reflection file, we will load a dataframe made specifically to work with these files.
 Then we will create an object called `my_hkl`,